How are your savings? Is your financial house in order? Do you feel like you are keeping up with the Joneses?

 The Most Important Metric in Personal Finance

-Now that you have seen the data on household net worths when they are segmented properly, how do you feel?
+Now that you have seen the data on average net worth by age and education, how do you feel?

 Are you motivated to strive for more?
 Are you happy with what you have?
 Do you think there are areas where you can improve?

 The good news is that, while comparing yourself to others in this way can be useful for helping you to stay on track, net worth is not the be-all and end-all of personal finance.